chris-whyte-gh/NPS_React_App/README.md

 # NPS_React_App
-Learn React and APIs using the NPS API
+A National Parks React App that uses the National Parks Service API to display parks based on state and activity.

 ## Available Scripts
-In the project directory, you can run:
+In the project directory, run:

 ### `npm start`
 Runs the app in the development mode.